vancebs/t29008/README.md

 1. On Windows, ctrl + c doesn't arrive until downloading finished.
 2. On Windows, progress printed by fh_loader can't be received by real time even set the bufsize to 0.

 I tried many ways trying to fix them, but finally failed.
-Many thinks if any one can help to fix them.
+Many thanks if any one can help to fix them.